Sinker (pitch): History

 Before the 1950s, pitchers did not know what caused their pitches to sink or "hop".
 They regarded either ability as a "gift from heaven".
 Bill James cites Curt Simmons as the first pitcher to be able to throw both sinkers and rising fastballs, apparently indicating that it was not known how to make a pitch sink and how to make one hop.

 Throwing mechanics

 One method of throwing the sinker is to simply grip the baseball along the two seams and throw it similar to a fastball.
 Some pitchers use a downward motion on their wrist when throwing it.
 The pitcher's palm turns to the right at release for a right-handed pitcher.
 This causes a sharper sink, but also has a greater risk of a wild pitch.
-This wrist movement is also called pronation.
+This wrist movement is called pronation.

 To effectively throw the sinker, one must apply pressure with their fingers on the inside edge of the baseball when throwing.
 This will tilt the spin axis away from a traditional backspin and also reduce overall spin rate, both of which will help the ball sink and add lateral movement to it.